fionamcc/Docs/goanna/using_goanna_cmd.rst

 **-u "Amanda Cooksey":** name to appear in column 15 of the GAF output file

 **-x 37344:** NCBI taxon ID of input file species will appear in column 13 of the GAF output file

+**-k 9:** tells GOanna to keep only those matches with a maximum number of 9 gap openings

+**-q 70:** tells GOanna to keep only those matches with query coverage of 70 per subject

 **Understanding Your Results**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^